 Can epoxy resin be used on glass?
 What To Know First

 Can you use resin on glassIf you’ve spent time creating with resin, you may have wondered, can epoxy resin be used on glass?
 In a short answer, yes.
-But if you’ve learned anything around here already (besides how to make a candy necklace or conversation heart jewelry), you know there’s always more to the story.
+But if you’ve learned anything around here already (besides how to make conversation heart jewelry), you know there’s always more to the story.

 applying resin to a bezel